 - Avoid eating and drinking a lot of high carb foods (white flour/bread/cookies, sugar empty calorie ‘junk’ foods, sugar filled drinks and juices)

 - Eat and drink dairy products in moderation only.
 Minimize fatty dairy products like ice cream and cheese, instead switch to using only moderate amounts of cultured whole milk dairy products with natural probiotics like yogurt and kefir .
 Bottom line: cut way down on dairy and use it in moderation only.

 - Do eat foods high in omega-3 fatty acids (eg. salmon, flax seeds, walnuts, spinach etc.)

-So what is up with that yummy hamburger in the photo?
-It has a high carb bun, full-fat cheese, no omega 3's, no fiber, and no antioxidants!
-It's a 'treat' if you must, but it should not form the basis of your diet if you want to help your acne.
+So that yummy hamburger in the photo?
+It has a high carb bun, full fat cheese, no omega 3’s, no fiber and no antioxidants!
+It’s a ‘treat’ if you must, but it should not form the basis of your diet if you want to help your acne.

 We now know that with acne, like so many other health problems, diet matters.
 My prediction is that doctors will also find that a healthy acne diet will help acne patients need less acne medicines.
 This means……

 Clearer, healthy looking skin with fewer acne breakouts and less side effects from acne medicines — a dream for people suffering from acne.